Road salt: Alternatives

 Alternatives to traditional road salt are being explored to mitigate its environmental and infrastructural damage.
 While magnesium chloride and calcium chloride are considered less harmful to the environment, they are more expensive and may require higher application rates.
-Other strategies that help reduce salt usage and discharge into waterways include spraying road surfaces with brine in anticipation of snowfall, as well as mixing salt with other substances such as sand to improve traction, dyes to aid in identification of salted areas, and biodegradables like beet juice, pickle juice, and molasses.
+Other strategies that help reduce salt usage and discharge into waterways include spraying road surfaces with brine in anticipation of snowfall, as well as using salt additives, such as sand to improve traction, dyes to aid in identification of salted areas, and agricultural by-products like beet juice, pickle juice, and molasses.
 Innovative solutions, such as porous pavements, have also been developed to reduce ice accumulation and minimize the need for de-icing agents.
+Many organic and alternative de-icers have shown to be just as effective as rock salt.

 Although certain scientists propose these biodegradable solutions to be more environmentally friendly than road salts, some studies suggest that they may be more detrimental to certain essential aquatic species such as zooplankton.
 Zooplankton serve as one of the main sources of food for smaller fish, and are essential in making sure that energy transfer from different trophic levels occurs smoothly in the food web.
 Further investigation and research is still required before these alternatives can be successfully implemented.
-The following lists contains the most-commonly used de-icing chemicals and their typical chemical formula.
+The following lists contain the most-commonly used de-icing chemicals and their typical chemical formula.